 We use a text messaging service to contact parents/carers with reminders about school events, details of class trips as well as any urgent information – for example; if it is necessary to close the school in an emergency.
 Please help us by making sure that we always have your correct mobile telephone number.
 If your details change at any time, please notify us of such change in details as soon as possible.

-The Head teacher will write a newsletter each week which will be emailed to parents/carers every Friday before the close of the day.
+The Head teacher will write a newsletter each month which shall be sent home with children.
 This will provide general information for parents/carers in addition to items of news and events.
 Newsletters will be published on the school website and will be available to download.

 In addition, the school publishes a termly Diary Dates’ letter which is circulated to parents/carers in advance of a new term to inform parents/carers of upcoming events.